RetroDECK/ES-DE/INSTALL-DEV.md

 For FFmpeg, copy the directories libavcodec, libavfilter, libavformat and libavutil.

-It should then look something like this:
+It should look something like this:

 ```
 $ ls -1 include/